-10 Facts for Louis Armstrong’s Birthday
+10 Facts About Louis Armstrong

 1. ARMSTRONG SPENT HIS ADULT LIFE CELEBRATING THE WRONG BIRTHDAY.

 Armstrong used to say that he’d been born on July 4, 1900.
 Turns out, he was 13 months off.
 In 1988, music historian Thaddeus “Tad” Jones located a baptismal record at New Orleans’s Sacred Heart of Jesus Church.
 According to this document, the performer’s actual birth date was August 4, 1901.

 No one’s quite sure why Armstrong lied about his age, but the most popular theories maintain he wanted to join a military band or that he figured he'd have a better shot at landing gigs if he was over 18 years old.